alanakil/PlasticBalancedNetsPackage/README.md

 # PlasticBalancedNetsPackage

 Here we provide code for a series of simulations of plastic balanced networks.
-The results were reported in Akil et al 2020 ("Synaptic Plasticity in Correlated Balanced Networks").
+The results were reported in Akil et al 2021 ("Balanced Networks Under Spike-Timing Dependent Plasticity").
+Link to preprint: https://www.biorxiv.org/content/10.1101/2020.04.26.061515v1

 The code used here to simulate a balanced network is the same as in https://github.com/alanakil/BalancedNetworkPackage.
 Please refer to that Package for more details on how simulations were run along with details about the neuron model, initial connectivity, etc.